-The limit utilization of derivative deals is determined by risk factors defined by VaR based calculation methods, differentiated by the type, maturity, currency or currency pair of the deal and the available collateral agreements as well.
+For internal measurement of counterparty risk, the limit utilization of derivative deals is determined by risk factors defined by VaR based calculation methods, differentiated by the type, maturity, currency or currency pair of the deal and the available collateral agreements as well.

-The Group applies mark-to-market approach for the measurement of counterparty risk.
+The Group applies standardized approach for counterparty credit risk (SA-CCR)approach in the measurement of counterparty risk for regulatory reporting purposes.

-In the case of non-centrally cleared over-the-counter transactions, the Group mitigates its counterparty risk exposure through ISDA master agreements and the related CSA agreements.
-In these agreements, OTP Bank strives to impose symmetric conditions and the collateral is pledged and accepted by the counterparties in cash, typically denominated in EUR.
-In the case of transactions cleared by Central Counterparty (CCP), collateral is provided in accordance with the conditions specified in the relevant business rules.
+In order to mitigate the counterparty credit risk, OTP Group strives to enter into netting agreements with its partners and to apply exchange of collaterals to cover risks related to positive fair value.
+In the case of non-centrally cleared over-the-counter derivative transactions, the Group mitigates its counterparty risk exposure through ISDA master agreements and the related CSA agreements, which are considered as industry standard.
+In these agreements, OTP Bank strives to impose symmetric conditions and the collateral is pledged and accepted by the counterparty (CCP), collateral is provided in accordance with the conditions specified in the relevant business rules.